EatZeBaby/dbsql-workshop/admin.md

 * Manage data access and auditing using Unity Catalog’s governance features
 * Serve as landing zones for unstructured or semi-structured files before transformation

-### Summary

-Now that the data files are uploaded into your volume, you’ll be able to reference them in future steps as you build streaming tables, materialized views, and more.

-Let’s begin working with these files to extract, transform, and load your data using SQL!

-## Step 4: Create Streaming Tables
+## Step 3: Create Streaming Tables

 [Streaming tables](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-create-streaming-table.html#create-streaming-table) are stateful tables designed to continuously ingest and process new data.
 Because many datasets grow over time, streaming tables are ideal for real-time or near-real-time ingestion use cases.